SquadFM/Squad-Field-Manual/README.md

 * AH - Attack Helicopter
 * AOR - Area of responsibility
 * APC - Armoured Personnel Carrier - Small cannon/HMG, fast, on wheels.
 Has usually enough space inside for crew + one full squad.
-* APFSDS - Armour-piercing fin-stabilized discarding sabot, long dart penetrator, or simply dart ammunition, is a type of kinetic energy penetrator ammunition used to attack modern vehicle armour (e.g. main battle tanks)
+* APFSDS - Armour-piercing fin-stabilized discarding sabot, long dart penetrator, or simply dart ammunition, is a type of kinetic energy penetrator ammunition used to attack modern vehicle armor (e.g. main battle tanks)
-* AR - Automatic Rifleman - one man can carry it, not as heavy as an LMG, think SAW by the US forces
+* AR - Automatic Rifleman, the role with the machine gun.
 * AR - Assault Rifle
 * Area is hot - Can be replaced with a specific area on the map.
 A section of the map is filled with enemies; friendlies are most likely engaged with the enemy and an intense firefight is ensuing.
 * ASAP - As soon as possible